Plutonomicon/plutonomicon/assoc.md

+Credit: Neil Rutledge
 # Background

-The excellent article [Distributed map in EUTXO model](https://mlabs.slab.com/posts/h5pymk59) from [Marcin Bugaj](https://mlabs.slab.com/users/0e59w8s0) describes the need for an on-chain, distributed data structure which can guarantee uniqueness of entries.
+The excellent article [Distributed map in EUTXO model](DistributedMap.md) from Marcin Bugaj describes the need for an on-chain, distributed data structure which can guarantee uniqueness of entries.

 If you want to validate that something doesn&#39;t exist on chain in the EUTXO model, you do not have access to anything aside from the transaction inputs, which are limited by transaction size limits.
 So checking that someone hasn&#39;t voted twice, for example, would be impossible without some sort of data structure that can guarantee uniqueness on insert.